pith. sign in

 read the original abstract

-We describe an implementation of the biset category of finite groups as a tower of standard categorical constructions, all of which are implemented in the software project CAP for algorithmic category theory.
+We describe an implementation of the biset category of finite groups as a tower of standard categorical constructions, all of which are implemented in the software projec t CAP for algorithmic category theory.
 In particular, we describe the composition of bisets as a composition in a Kleisli category of some biadjunction monad.
 This composition relies on the universal property of the coequalizer completion of a group viewed as a groupoid on one object.
-Implementing this universal property makes nontrivial use of the Schreier-Sims orbit algorithm.
+Expressing this universal property offers an elegant categorical interpretation of the Schreier-Sims orbit algorithm.
+Indeed, the implementation relies on every aspect of the algorithm.

 Editorial analysis